Florida Appeals Court Vacates Award Calling for Attorneys’ Fees and Punitive Damages

 Contact Our Florida Business Litigation Attorneys Today

 At Pike & Lustig, LLP, we have extensive experience handling complex business litigation cases.
 To get more information about how we can assist your company, please call us today to schedule a free case review.
-With offices in West Palm Beach and Miami, we represent clients throughout South Florida, including in Fort Lauderdale, North Miami Beach, and Hialeah.
+With offices in West Palm Beach, Wellington and Miami, we represent clients throughout South Florida, including in Fort Lauderdale, North Miami Beach, and Hialeah.